Micro Shaq: Shaquille Oneal Through the Eyes of Willard Wigan

 What do Shaquelle Oneal and micro-artist Willard Wigan have in common?
 Basketball, believe it or not!
-Shaq currently plays for the Cleveland Cavaliers and Wigan has sculpted Shaq.
-Put them both together and you have Micro Shaq, a piece created by Wigan which achieves something no one else in the world can lay claim to, the sculpture reduces Shaq's 7 foot frame down to a microscopic piece of art which literally fits into the head of a needle.
-That's right an image of Shaq which is smaller than the head of a needle or the period at the end of this sentence.
+Micro Shaq, a piece created by Wigan, achieves something no one else in the world can lay claim.
+The sculpture reduces Shaq's 7-foot frame down to a microscopic piece of art which literally fits into the head of a needle, or the period at the end of this sentence.

 Welcome to the surprise of your life.